calvinlchen/classical-music-generation-model/README.md

 ### Calvin Chen

-- Collected the dataset from Hugging Face and was able to performed data cleaning, preprocessing, and spliting the data for model training
+- Collected the dataset from Hugging Face and was able to performed data cleaning, preprocessing, and spliting the data for model training.
+- Built custom tokenizer and conversion methods for MIDI files to/from text and image.
-- Helped desgined and trained the Transformer model for music generation
+- Desgined and trained the Transformer model for music generation.
-- Has designed and trained the Diffusion model to generate piano roll images
+- Designed and trained the Diffusion models to generate piano roll images.
+- Implemented tuning of GPT-2 for music generation.
-- Implemented the backend API for running the models and generating the MIDI files
+- Implemented the backend API for running the models and generating the MIDI files.
-- Helped built and deployed the React web application, and tested the features such as the audio playback, MIDI downloading, and the OpenAI integration feature
+- Helped build and deployed the React web application, and helped build and test features such as the audio playback, MIDI downloading, and the OpenAI integration feature.

 ### Johan Nino Espino
-- Has tested the entire project acorss different enviornments such as MacOS to ensure full compatibility for users
+- Tested the entire project acorss different environments such as MacOS to ensure full compatibility for users.
-- Helped developed all deliverables which includes the README.md file, the SETUP.md file, the documentation, and the evaluation summaries
+- Helped developed all deliverables which includes the README.md file, the SETUP.md file, the documentation, and the evaluation summaries.
-- Contributed by debugging the model training notebooks and confirmed that the diffusion and transformer ppelines works well from start to finish
+- Contributed by debugging the model training notebooks and confirmed that the diffusion and transformer ppelines works well from start to finish.